Pilonidal Cyst Excision

-- Care for your wound as directed.
-Keep your incision clean and dry.
+- Care for your surgery area as directed.
+Keep the area clean and dry.
 Your healthcare provider will give you instructions for changing your bandage.
-Your healthcare provider will tell you when you can bathe or shower.
+He or she will tell you when you can bathe or shower.

-- Keep the area free from hair by shaving.
+- Shave hair from the area.
 Consider laser hair removal after you have healed.

 Write down your questions so you remember to ask them during your visits.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.